denironyx/Data-Warehouse-Systems/Designing a Data Warehouse/README.md

 Creating View in its own self doesn't improve SQL performance, except when an index is created of the view.
 Indexes improves the performance of the query that runs.
 ## Designing Dimension Tables

+There are two main techniques for designing a dimension table
+- Star
+- Snowflakes